 That scientifically-backed understanding of the ideal human metabolism lead me to my first two-week carbohydrate test.
 Some things I did right.
 Some things I did wrong, but it eventually lead me to understanding the most crucial thing I needed to know to be able to help Haylie become seizure free without medications.

+Want to learn more about sugar addiction and what you can do about it?
 Watch my interview with Dr. Phil Maffetone here.
-We go deep into the sugar addiction issue and what it means for your family.
+We go deep into this issue and what it means for your family.